 Students that have submitted an application will receive full acceptance, no acceptance, or conditional acceptance.
-Conditional acceptance suggests the applicant will receive full acceptance once prerequisites and/or graduate record examination scores are submitted.
+Conditional acceptance suggests the applicant will receive full acceptance once prerequisites and/or additional documentation is submitted.
 Students that have received conditional acceptance to the Medical Physics Program may receive full acceptance to the Master of Medical Dosimetry Program.